-- 1. Let's begin by selecting Window> Fill Window Building Only so we can see the entire building. - 2.
-Click the Select Objects tool then click on an exterior wall to select it. - 3.
+- 1. Click the Select Objects tool then click on an exterior wall to select it. - 2.
 Click and drag the Move edit handle that displays at the position along the wall where you clicked.
-Walls can be moved perpendicular to the direction that they are drawn. - 4.
+Walls can be moved perpendicular to the direction that they are drawn. - 3.
 As you move the wall, the dimension lines that indicate how far it is from other walls will update.
-Use these dimensions to position the wall accurately.